 - The social category is blocked on the locally applied policy

-- The category block on the locally applied policy overrides allow rule
+- The category block on the locally applied policy overrides the allow rule

 - facebook.com is blocked for this OU